Saibot393/perceptive/README.md

 - Can be spotted: to activate the spotting feature on this wall
 - Reveal when spotted: to make specific objects visible when spotted (overrides game settings when active)
 - Passive perception DC: to set the DC for passive perception (-1 for impossible)
+- Passive perception proficiency level: to set the perception proficiency required to passively spot this object
 - Active perception DC: to set the DC for actove perception (-1 for impossible, empty to synch with passive DC)
+- Active perception proficiency level: to set the perception proficiency required to actively spot this object
 - Spotting Range: to set a specific range in which this object can be spotted
 - Other active skill DCs: to set the active spotting DCs when using skills other then perception (currently only works with D&D5e, Pf2e, and Pf1e)
 - Reset "spotted by": to reset by whom this object has already be actively spotted by